evmoreno/IoTPatterns/Deploy/Deployment.md

-# Deploying Project 15 from Microsoft Open Platform
+# Deploying

 This document walks through :

-- How to deploy Project 15 from Microsoft Open Platform
+- How to deploy this pattern from Microsoft Open Platform
 - Basic navigation using Raspberry Pi emulator

 ## Requirements